 - To stimulate learners' curiosity, interest and enjoyment in their education and celebrate achievement. - To build learners' emotional well-being and promote self-esteem, independence, and resilience. - To develop social skills that will allow learners to function as contributing members of society. - To enable SEND learners to be familiar with a body of knowledge, skills, principles, and vocabulary so that they can lead full and productive lives.
-The curriculum must be suitable to promote intellectual, emotional, social, and physical development in order that learners can develop as valuable members of society both now and in the future by encouraging social skills such as politeness, initiative, independence, and safety awareness. - To assess learners with SEND as early and thoroughly as possible through a programme of monitoring in the classroom/school, this will include reading and comprehension skills and mathematical reasoning to establish baseline data, and data of personal development throughout each term through the schools SEN review process.
-(Allerthorpe Assessment Tool, Steppingstone to Success and Plan, Do, Review) - To provide concise SEND information and training in line with school SIP and learner cohort yearly.
-These will be updated and reviewed on a regular basis and made accessible to school staff.
-This will be supported by the Allerthorpe SEN Toolkit which is situated within each classroom and securely on the school server. - To support and advise school staff of their responsibilities towards SEND learner through training and regular statutory meetings. - To implement a programme of Continued Professional Development (CPD) for teaching and support staff
+The curriculum must be suitable to promote intellectual, emotional, social, and physical development in order that learners can develop as valuable members of society both now and in the future by encouraging social skills such as politeness, initiative, independence, and safety awareness. - To assess learners with SEND as early and thoroughly as possible through a programme of monitoring in the classroom/school, this will include reading and comprehension skills and mathematical reasoning to establish baseline data, and data of personal development throughout each term through the schools SEN review process. - To provide concise SEND information and training in line with school SIP and learner cohort yearly.
+These will be updated and reviewed on a regular basis and made accessible to school staff. - To support and advise school staff of their responsibilities towards SEND learner through training and regular statutory meetings. - To implement a programme of Continued Professional Development (CPD) for teaching and support staff